alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 ### Group interfaces per developer per version

 In the team development scenario, we often only need to simulate some undeveloped interfaces for each version development, and use the test environment interface for the interface of the previous version.
-At this time, in order to achieve better simulation interface management, you can use The two dimensions, development version and developer, group interfaces.
+To manage mock interfaces more effectively, you can group them by two dimensions: development version and developer.

 For example, there are two developers named _August_, _kevin_, they are developing v1.1 product features, they can manage the mock interface like this.